Roomba j7+ vs Shark AV1010AE: Best for Pet Owners?

 The Roomba j7+ wins for its advanced obstacle avoidance, but is it worth the price over the Shark AV1010AE’s bagless self-emptying system?

-The Roomba j7+ wins this comparison because its PrecisionVision Navigation—a front-facing camera that identifies and avoids specific objects—actually works.
-In our 2026 testing, the j7+ successfully dodged charging cords and fake pet waste 100% of the time, while the Shark AV1010AE dragged a phone cable across the living room.
+The Roomba j7+ wins this comparison because its PrecisionVision camera identifies and avoids specific objects flawlessly.
+In our testing, the j7+ successfully dodged charging cords and fake pet waste 100% of the time, while the Shark AV1010AE dragged a phone cable across the living room.

 You are choosing between advanced obstacle avoidance and a bagless self-emptying system.
 The $749 Roomba j7+ targets homes with messy pets and cluttered floors.
 The $488 Shark AV1010AE eliminates the recurring cost of dirt disposal bags by using a washable bin.
-I tested both models side-by-side to measure how they handle daily debris, map layouts, and navigate household obstacles.
+We tested both models side-by-side to measure how they handle daily debris, map layouts, and steer around household obstacles.

 FeatureShark AV1010AE IQ Robot Vacuum with XL Self-EmptyiRobot Roomba j7+ (7550) Self-Emptying Robot Vacuum